maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 4. Handles errors with detailed reporting
 5. Returns a success/failure indicator

+> **Note**: The `.ifNotExists()` method ensures the table creation statement won't fail if the table already exists.
+This makes our schema setup idempotent, meaning it can be run multiple times without causing errors or duplicate tables.

 ### Schema Design Decisions Explained

 Let's take a closer look at some key decisions in our schema design: